 Currently, Congress is in the process of passing a bill that would make it legal for hemp farmers to cultivate their crops without the intention of growing them purely for research purposes.
 This would allow hemp farmers to thrive, resulting in more CBD products on the market.

 How Does CBD Work?

 The endocannabinoid system is made up of cannabinoids that the body produces naturally.
 However, various factors can deplete the body of these crucial cannabinoids.
 As a result, the body loses its ability to maintain homeostasis.
-This can lead to various problems such as depression, chronic illnesses, weight issues and sleep troubles.

 Is Hemp CBD Oil Safe?

-As CBD becomes more popular and accessible, its potential side effects will become more widely known.
-However, if you’re interested in trying CBD for the first time, you can feel confident that the risks are incredibly low.
+If you’re interested in trying CBD for the first time, you can feel confident that the risks are incredibly low.